 For reference, here are some other stablecoins.

 USD Coin, another new stablecoin, is also tied 1:1 to the U.S. dollar.
-This coin has a market cap of over $33 billion.
+This coin has a market cap of $43.96 billion as of Oct.
+28.

 Binance USD is a Binance-native stablecoin also tied 1:1 to the U.S. dollar.
-Binance USD has a market cap of over $13 billion.
+Binance USD has a market cap of $21.57 billion as of Oct.
+28.

 Should You Invest In Silvergate’s New Stablecoin?

 All investments come with inherent risks, and cryptocurrencies are no exception.
 Cryptocurrencies can even come with more risk than some traditional investments.
 The technology is in its infancy, and crypto prices are highly volatile.

-There are many good reasons for investors to consider investing in cryptocurrencies, but what about Diem, specifically?
+There are many good reasons for investors to consider investing in cryptocurrencies, but what about Silvergate’s new stablecoin, specifically?

-Here are some reasons you may want to consider investing in Diem.
+Here are some reasons you may want to consider investing.

 Silvergate’s stablecoin will be a fully reserved dollar-backed stablecoin, meaning Silvergate will hold enough dollar or dollar-equivalent assets in reserve to cover the value of its outstanding stablecoins.
 Some analysts believe that stablecoins will be the future of cryptocurrencies, at least that which will drive mainstream adoption and utilization.
-Because tangible assets back them, individuals, businesses and investors can have the confidence that they can easily exchange Diem coins for local currency without difficulty — a vital consideration in light of the fact that Silvergate sees its coin as a means of payment rather than an investment asset.
-That means the diem replacement will likely have greater liquidity and lower volatility than coins like Bitcoin.
+Because tangible assets back them, individuals, businesses and investors can have the confidence that they can easily exchange Silvergate’s coins for local currency without difficulty — a vital consideration in light of the fact that Silvergate sees its coin as a means of payment rather than an investment asset.
+That means the diem replacement will likely have greater liquidity and lower volatility than coins like bitcoin.

-The Diem blockchain integrated into Silvergate’s payment network will be the foundation of this digital currency.
+The Diem blockchain integrated into Silvergate’s payment network will be the foundation of its digital currency.
 This technology boasts the latest advancements in security, privacy and transparency.
 Blockchain technology is decentralized, which means there isn’t a single owner or controller of the network.
 Validation techniques check each transaction to prevent fraud.
 All records on the ledger are accurate.